 Education can be difficult to access, but through Samaritan Ministry’s Pre-GED classes participants take a big step in reaching their educational goals.
 Our Pre-GED (general educational development) courses started in 2008 and are free to all thanks to support from the Corina Higginson Trust and the generous donors of Samaritan Ministry.
 The Pre-GED courses allow participants to continue their education with the goal of receiving a Certificate of High School Equivalency.
 Students may start at the Washington Literacy Society, then join Samaritan Ministry’s Pre-GED classes, and finally attend the Academy of Hope, which offers the GED exam itself.
 There is a place for everyone in these courses, no matter where a person is on their educational journey.

-“The Pre-GED course is designed to prepare and strengthen students’ literacy and math skills in preparation for the GED test…Overall, our goal is to improve literacy in the Washington, DC area.”Annette Carver, head of SMGW Pre-GED courses and Lead NW office Caseworker
+“The Pre-GED course is designed to prepare and strengthen students’ literacy and math skills in preparation for the GED test…Overall, our goal is to improve literacy in the Washington, DC area.”Annette Carver, former head of SMGW Pre-GED courses and Lead NW office Caseworker

 Offered for 6 to 8 weeks each, Pre-GED sessions are composed of English and grammar from 10-11 AM and math from 11 AM-12 PM, with a break in-between.
 The class size is typically four to eight students.
 Students must be at or near the 8th grade reading level and know the basics in reading and writing.

 The Pre-GED courses have positively affected participants’ lives.
 “I am learning, that’s for sure!”
 Wayne Hall, a Pre-GED student, said enthusiastically.
 “Paul and these guys explain to you what you did wrong,” said Peter Clark, another student.
 Samaritan Ministry volunteers Paul Brady and Carl Kaiser teach, respectively, English skills and math skills.